-15. SHAREHOLDERS PROTECTIONS
+16. SHAREHOLDERS PROTECTIONS

 The Company was incorporated in Australia and is subject to the Australian Corporations Act and other applicable laws and regulations in Australia.
-Set out below is a discussion on the key shareholders' protection standards offered under the Constitution and the Australian laws and regulations that the Company considers material to the Shareholders and potential investors and as required under the Joint Policy Statement.
+Set out below is a discussion on the key shareholders' protection standards offered under the Constitution and the Australian laws and regulations that the Company considers material to the Shareholders and potential investors and as required under the Core Shareholder Protection Standards under Appendix 3 to the Listing Rules.

-15.1 Matters requiring a Super-Majority Vote
+16.1 Matters requiring a Super-Majority Vote

-The Joint Policy Statement requires the following matters to be approved by a supermajority vote of the shareholders:
+The Core Shareholder Protection Standards under Appendix 3 to the Listing Rules requires the following matters to be approved by a super-majority vote of the shareholders:

-- changes to the rights attached to any class of shares of an overseas company (vote by members of that class); - material changes to an overseas company's constitutive documents, however framed; and - voluntary winding up of an overseas company.
+- changes to the rights attached to any class of shares of an issuer (vote by members of that class); - changes to an issuer's constitutive documents, however framed; and - voluntary winding up of an issuer.

 Under the Australian Corporations Act, there is a "special resolution" voting threshold for certain matters, which is effectively a 75% approval threshold.
-Under the Australian Corporations Act and the Constitution, a special resolution of members is required to approve:
+Under the Australian Corporations Act and/or the Constitution, a special resolution of members is required to approve: